geoscripting/home/docs/_sources/course/02_vectorized_geodata_processing/README.rst.txt

 The assignment can be accessed and submitted via GitHub classroom. :raw-html:`&rarr;` `Accept Assignment 2: Vectorized Data Processing <https://classroom.github.com/a/GYeV69hm>`_

-This assignment consists of **3 Jupyter Notebooks**.
-(The third one will follow).
+This assignment consists of **2 Jupyter Notebooks**.
 Work through all of them and answer the questions.

 .. toctree::
    :maxdepth: 0